sonic-net/DASH/documentation/dataplane/design/dash-routing-guidelines.md

 ## Terminlogy

+- **GRE**.
+Generic Routing Encapsulation is a Cisco developed tunneling protocol.
+It is a simple IP packet encapsulation protocol used when IP packets need to be transported from one network to another network, without being notified as IP packets by any intermediate routers.
+-
 - **LPM**.
 LPM or longest prefix match refers to an algorithm used by routers in Internet Protocol (IP) networking to select an entry from a routing table.
 Because each entry in a forwarding table may specify a sub-network, one destination address may match more than one forwarding table entry.
 The most specific of the matching table entries — the one with the longest subnet mask — is called the longest prefix match.
 It is called this because it is also the entry where the largest number of leading address bits of the destination address match those in the table entry.
 - **Routing**.
 Routing is the process of sending a packet of information from one network to another network.
 Routers build **routing tables** that contain the following information:
   - Destination network and subnet mask.
   - Next hop to get to the destination network.
   - Routing metrics.

 - **SNAT**.
 The Source Network Address Translation (SNAT) is typically used when an internal/private host needs to initiate a connection to an external/public host.
 The device performing NAT changes the private IP address of the source host to public IP address.
 It may also change the source port in the TCP/UDP headers.

 - **VIP**.
 The Virtual IP Address (VIP) is a public IP address that may be shared by multiple devices connected to the Internet.